Audi Q3 Sportback vs Mercedes-Benz GLB

 Both the Audi Q3 Sportback and Mercedes-Benz GLB hold a 5-star ANCAP safety rating.
 Adult occupant protection scored 87% for the Audi Q3 Sportback and 92% for the Mercedes-Benz GLB.

-Both include the essentials: autonomous emergency braking, a reversing camera.
+Both include the essentials: autonomous emergency braking, lane keep assist, adaptive cruise control, a reversing camera.
 Airbag count is 6 in the Audi Q3 Sportback and 7 in the Mercedes-Benz GLB.

 Feature Showdown

-The Audi Q3 Sportback features a 12.8-inch touchscreen, while the Mercedes-Benz GLB gets a 10.3-inch display.
+The Audi Q3 Sportback features a 10.1-inch touchscreen paired with a 10.3-inch digital dash, while the Mercedes-Benz GLB gets a 10.3-inch display and 10.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Audi Q3 Sportback stands out with Apple CarPlay, head-up display and Bang & Olufsen audio that you will not find on the Mercedes-Benz GLB.
 The Mercedes-Benz GLB counters with wireless Apple CarPlay/Android Auto, wireless charging and heated front seats.
 Which feature set matters more depends on your daily routine and priorities.